YangJiaaaa/QR-in-China-Pre/README.md

 ## Why is mobile payment hot only in China?

-## Something about Sharing Bikes ...Some ideas about use of public resources
+## Sharing Bikes _ A new utilizaiton mode of public resources
 <img src="Bike-sharing.jpg" width="50%" height="50%">
 <img src="bike_sharing2.jpg" width="50%" height="50%">